NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/Patching Logic Vulnerabilities for Web Applications using LogicPatcher.md

 The input requirements are as follows:
 - missing condition that needs to be added (C), express in terms of variables, values and conditional operators
 - vulnerable path (P): the path from the source to the sensitive operation ([[sink function]])
-- exception handling function (E): the set of actions that are allowed to be executed if  C is negated
+- exception handling function (E) (optional): the set of actions that are allowed to be executed if  C is negated

+Scenarios considered:
+-

 ## Evaluation